Addison Mizner: Mizner the humorist

-This produced such gems as: "A woman's mind is cleaner than a man's.
-She changes it more often" and "Many are called but few get up."
+This produced such sayings as: "A woman's mind is cleaner than a man's.
+She changes it more often" and "Many are called but few get up".

 Mizner the storyteller

 Mizner was a storyteller but not a reliable one.
-He made up stories, all set in foreign countries and thus in practice unverifiable.
-One whose lack of veracity is documented is the tale of his visit with his father and other family members to the ruins of Copán, in Honduras.
+He invented stories, all set in foreign countries and thus in practice unverifiable.
+One the lack of veracity of which is documented is the tale of his visit with his father and other family members to the ruins of Copán, in Honduras.
 "No one knew exactly where it was", and they needed "a small army of carriers and machete wielders to cut our way in".
 John Lloyd Stephens was "the only other white man to set foot on the temple steps in three hundred and seventy years".
 However, at least six other white men visited and wrote about Copán in the 19th century, not counting the expeditions of the Peabody Museum of Harvard University.
 His well-informed father, the U.S. ambassador, surely knew about some of these visitors.
-Mizner also omitted embarrassing information: he said his father retired as ambassador because "father's health broke down", when in fact his father was fired by Secretary of State James G. Blaine after a diplomatic incident.
+Mizner also omitted embarrassing information: he said his father retired as ambassador because "father's health broke down", when in fact his father was dismissed by Secretary of State James G. Blaine after a diplomatic incident.

-It was on this trip that he received his first monkey, named Deuteronomy, who drowned, on the return trip from Nicaragua to Guatemala, after she was hit on the head with a trombone (n.b.) and fell overboard.
+It was on this journey that he received his first monkey, named Deuteronomy, who drowned, on the return voyage from Nicaragua to Guatemala, after she was hit on the head with a trombone (n.b.) and fell overboard.